arielgee/Sage-Like/.misc/tasks.md

 * discovery is taking too long: http://feeds.tomercohen.com/tomercohen
 * keystrokes to feed-item read/unread toggle (context menu shortcut keys) and maybe to some other menu items?

-* apply same tab size standerd on all files.

 * try to change the mozilla Extensions feed with something that WORKS!!!
     * PR: https://discourse.mozilla.org/t/rss-sage-whree-are-they/21741